truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/Disks/ReplacingDisks.md

 ## Replacing a Failed Disk

 If you configure your main SCALE **Dashboard** to include individual **Pool** or the **Storage** widgets they show the status of your system pools as on or offline, degraded, or in an error condition.

 {{< trueimage src="/images/SCALE/22.12/MainDashboardPoolAndStorageWidgetsDegraded.png" alt="Main Dashboard Pool and Storage Widgets Degraded" id="Main Dashboard Pool and Storage Widgets Degraded" >}}

-The new **Storage Dashboard** pool widgets also show the status of each of your pools.
+The **Storage Dashboard** pool widgets also show the status of each of your pools.

 {{< trueimage src="/images/SCALE/22.12/StoragePoolWidgetsDegradedState.png" alt="Storage Pool Widgets in Degraded State" id="Storage Pool Widgets in Degraded State" >}}